csound-flossmanual/csound-floss/contribute/conventions.md

 `\`\`\`csound`

-but it should be enclosed with just three backticks immedietly followed by a newline:
+but it should be enclosed with just three backticks immediatly followed by a newline:

 `\`\`\``